cunka/Kurzweil-Object-View/README.md

 * File types : .PC3 .P3K .P3A .FOR .NFO (PC3 only)
 * Export : Excel, XML, JSON, CSV & SQL file formats

+## Getting Started

+Download the ZIP to your computer.
+Unzip the contents and open the index.html file in your desktop browser.

 ## Built With